AvanindraC/rickroll_webcam/README.md

 - Open a Terminal Emulator of your choice
-- change the directory to the location of main.py
+- change the directory to the location of main.py using the cd command
+- type `pip install opencv-python pyvirtualcam`
 - type `python3 main.py`
 - open your preferred medium of video meetings and change your camera to obs virtual cam
 - enjoy

+Note: You can use a different video instead by renaming it to rr.mp4 and replacing it with the rickroll video